-The last of three follow-up reports on the City and its group companies is also completed in October.
+The last of three follow-up reports on the City of Helsinki and the companies of the Hesinki City Group is also completed in October.

 The City Board and City Council considers the budget proposal in November and December.
 The City Council decides on the municipal tax and real estate tax rates during the first session and approves the budget during the second session.

 During budget consideration, councillor groups and members of the City Council may propose resolutions and changes to the budget proposal.
 The City Council then puts any resolutions proposed up to vote during the budget consideration.

 The City Board considers a report on the actions taken on account of the assessment report.

 The budget compliance guidelines for the next year are published.

 The City divisions prepare their performance budgets and action plans according to the guidelines laid down in the approved budget.

 The City of Helsinki’s projected financial statements are also completed in December.